A Beginner’s Guide to the Types of Kayak

 South Coast Canoes - Sit on Top vs Sea Kayak

-Yet they are still both kayaks and there is more that unites them than divides them and it is this overlapping and blurring of divisions that is both confusing and fascinating when trying to choose the perfect kayak for your adventures.
+Yet they are still both kayaks.
+There is more that unites them than divides them and it is this overlapping and blurring of divisions that is both confusing and fascinating when trying to choose the perfect kayak for your adventures.

 In some ways it’s easy, if you’re just interested in one very specific aspect of kayaking such as Wild Water racing then you’re pretty much limited to choosing a wild water racing boat - long, fast, high volume, very tippy and with funny looking wings behind the cockpit: